huntdatacenter/docs/docs/faq/compute.md

 sudo apt install <packagename>
 ```

+### Where can I install my software?

+On you home machine, we recommend that you install software that you download in a folder that is reachable for all of your fellow lab users, such as **`/mnt/works/software`**.
+Software installations that uses **`apt`** (see above) will automatically install in the correct folders.

 ### Can I run MatLab, Stata, SPSS and RStudio?

 Yes.
 You can run commonly used analytical tools, such MatLab, Stata, SPSS and Rstudio directly from your lab.
 You will need to bring a license from your host institution if you are affiliated outside of NTNU.
 Graphical user interfaces are accessed through the X2Go-software.
 [Contact us](/contact) for installations on home-machines.